 The useful life and the residual value are calculated based on the same standards as those set out in the Corporation Tax Act.
-The straight-line method is applied for facilities attached to buildings and structures acquired from April 1, 2016.
+The straight-line method is applied for facilities attached to buildings acquired on April 1, 2016 or later.